 You can send 4 educational announcements per month, but only 2 promotional announcements per month.

-This is actually quite a lot of emails, as it’s not advised to email your audience much more than once a week or so.
-More than that, and people will just start unsubscribing and it’s going to be hard to keep your list growing over time.
+This is quite a lot of emails, as it’s not advised to email your audience much more than once a week or so.
+More than that, people will just start unsubscribing and it’s going to be hard to keep your list growing over time.

 So what I do is, as I’m building my next course, every week I use an educational announcement to keep in touch with my students and I send them a free sample lesson from the course.